rust-lang/rust/text/0000-proc-macros.md

 essential feature of macro reform, then we might want to consider the interfaces more thoroughly with this in mind.

+A step in this direction might be to run the macro in its own thread, but in the compiler's process.

 ### Interactions with constant evaluation